gitter-badger/testify/README.md

 ## License
 The Testify is released under [Apache Software License, Version 2.0](LICENSE).

-Enjoy and keep on testifying!
+Enjoy and keep on Testifying!